Beaver Creek, Saskatchewan

 Beaver Creek is a hamlet in the Rural Municipality of Dundurn No. 314, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the hamlet had a population of 107 in the Canada 2016 Census.
+It was named after the near-by Beaver Creek Conservation Area.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Beaver Creek had a population of 111 living in 42 of its 42 total private dwellings, a change of from its 2016 population of 107.
 With a land area of 2.05 km2, it had a population density of in 2021.